joejcollins/rhapsody-angel/queens/2023-regina.md

 # Regina

-## 10 x 10 x 11 F
+## 1S + 10 x 10 x 10 F

 ## 2023 Unmarked Queen

+2025-04-11 Plenty of food, bees and brood.
+Brood now in the top box.
+Some queen cups no signs of swarming.
+Put on an super because there seem to be so many bees.

-2024-04-04 First contact day.
+2025-04-04 First contact day.
 Plenty of food, bees and brood but not much space to lay in.  there is some back filling going on and I found one charged queen cell.
 I want split this into 3 (at least) so I put on an extra brood box with dummy boards to make it easier to work.

 2024-10-26 Candy block.